project snapshot

 Product Impact

-• Introduced Form Builder as a core platform capability supporting structured content creation
+• Introduced Form Builder as a core platform capability for structured content and submission workflows

-• Reduced complexity by translating abstract publishing architecture into understandable workflows
+• Translated abstract publishing architecture into workflows nontechnical users could understand and manage

-• Established reusable interaction patterns later leveraged across the platform
+• Established reusable interaction patterns that could scale across the broader platform

 Team Impact